akariba/Materials-1/README.md

 Do not fabricate shared-address results.

-If the current data has no governed address signals, preview should correctly show zero.
+If current data contains no governed shared-address signals, preview should correctly return zero.

+Zero valid results is a legitimate result, not an application error.

 ==================================================
 STEP 8 — EVIDENCE CONFIGURATION